rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 *Summary Of Steps*

-1. The Hardware loads, reads and executes the boot sector.
+1. hardware loads, reads and executes the boot sector
-2. The bootloader is executed.
-This bootloader is GRUB on most Linux distros.
+2. bootloader is executed (GRUB on most Linux distributions)
-3. kernel unpacks and is executed.
+3. kernel unpacks and is executed
-4. kernel initializes hardware.
+4. kernel initializes hardware
-5. kernel mounts root file system.
+5. kernel mounts root file system
-6. kernel executes /usr/lib/systemd/systemd as PID 1.
+6. kernel executes /usr/lib/systemd/systemd as PID 1
-7. systemd starts the units needed and configured to run the default boot target.
+7. systemd starts the units needed and configured to run the default boot target
-8. getty programs are spawned on each defined terminal.
+8. getty programs are spawned on each defined terminal
-9. getty prompts for login.
+9. getty prompts for login
-10. getty executes /bin/login to authentic user.
+10. getty executes /bin/login to authentic user
-11. login starts shell.
+11. login starts shell

 ### `systemd`